RoyRasugu/Mygallery2.0/README.md

 <br>
 <br>
 <img src="https://github.com/RoyRasugu/Mygallery2.0/raw/master/instagram_clone/static/img/search_user.jpg">
-when you click the new message button, it directs you here to search for a user
+when you click the new message button, it directs you here to search for a user where you search for a user by their username
 <br>
 <br>
 <img src="https://github.com/RoyRasugu/Mygallery2.0/raw/master/instagram_clone/static/img/send_message.jpg">